Anna Dolidze: Public appearances

 Dolidze has been quoted in The Wall Street Journal and The Washington Post.
 She is a frequent speaker at conferences and panels worldwide.
 In 2022, she was invited to the TED Talk event, where she spoke on the topic "Leading with Your Shadow".

+The New York Times has published an article about Dolidze.

+Ana's comments have been published in both Japanese and Norwegian publications.

+In 2023, Ana appeared in the interview of the German international broadcaster, Deutsche Welle (DW), where she spoke about the prospects of Georgia joining the European Union.

+In 2024, Anna Dolidze was invited as an editor by one of the world's leading scientific publications (Women's Studies International Forum).